UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 Damage Gap

 Gaethje absorbs 7.05 significant strikes per minute compared with Topuria’s 3.83.
-That makes defensive responsibility one of the strongest statistical arguments for Topuria.
+Against a precise finisher, that is the strongest statistical warning sign.

 Data Insight